StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `BackendPlatform.Web` — This is running in a browser.
 - `BackendPlatform.Win32` — This is running as a Windows app using the Win32 APIs.

+## struct BackendVulkanFeature

+A single Vulkan feature struct to request as part of a [`BackendVulkanRequest`]({{site.url}}/Pages/StereoKit/BackendVulkanRequest.html).
+See [`Backend.Vulkan.Request`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/Request.html) for details.

+- `int BackendVulkanFeature.size` — The size of the struct vkStruct points at, in bytes.
+- `IntPtr BackendVulkanFeature.vkStruct` — A pointer to a pinned VkPhysicalDevice*Features struct with its sType set, and the feature bits you want enabled set to VK_TRUE.
+This must NOT be a VkPhysicalDeviceFeatures2.
+The pointer only needs to remain valid for the duration of the Backend.Vulkan.Request call.
+- `void BackendVulkanFeature(IntPtr vkStruct, int size)` — Creates a feature request from a pointer to a pinned VkPhysicalDevice*Features struct and its size in bytes.
+  - `vkStruct` — A pointer to a pinned VkPhysicalDevice*Features struct, with its sType and desired VK_TRUE bits set.
+  - `size` — The size of the struct vkStruct points at, in bytes.

 ## enum BackendVulkanQueue

 Identifies a Vulkan queue family that StereoKit's Vulkan backend interacts with.
 Use this with the queue accessors on Backend.Vulkan.